Kontoor Brands (NYSE:KTB) Issues FY 2022 Earnings Guidance

+Kontoor Brands (NYSE:KTB – Get Rating) last issued its quarterly earnings data on Tuesday, March 1st.
+The company reported $0.88 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.79 by $0.09.
+The company had revenue of $681.00 million for the quarter, compared to analyst estimates of $686.44 million.
+Kontoor Brands had a net margin of 7.89% and a return on equity of 151.71%.
+Kontoor Brands’s revenue was up 3.0% compared to the same quarter last year.
+During the same period last year, the company posted $1.23 earnings per share.
+Analysts forecast that Kontoor Brands will post 4.75 earnings per share for the current year.

-Separately, Zacks Investment Research upgraded shares of Kontoor Brands from a sell rating to a hold rating and set a $51.00 price target for the company in a research note on Wednesday, March 2nd.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and an average price target of $74.80.
+Separately, Zacks Investment Research raised shares of Kontoor Brands from a sell rating to a hold rating and set a $51.00 target price on the stock in a research report on Wednesday, March 2nd.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $74.80.

+Hedge funds have recently modified their holdings of the company.
+BlackRock Inc. boosted its stake in shares of Kontoor Brands by 4.1% during the 4th quarter.
+BlackRock Inc. now owns 7,728,284 shares of the company’s stock worth $396,075,000 after acquiring an additional 306,241 shares in the last quarter.
+Morgan Stanley raised its position in shares of Kontoor Brands by 129.6% during the 2nd quarter.
+Morgan Stanley now owns 450,063 shares of the company’s stock worth $25,388,000 after purchasing an additional 254,019 shares during the last quarter.
+Legal & General Group Plc increased its stake in Kontoor Brands by 2.5% during the 4th quarter.
+Legal & General Group Plc now owns 146,791 shares of the company’s stock worth $7,523,000 after buying an additional 3,532 shares in the last quarter.
+Marshall Wace LLP acquired a new position in shares of Kontoor Brands during the fourth quarter valued at approximately $4,878,000.
+Finally, California State Teachers Retirement System lifted its position in shares of Kontoor Brands by 2.3% in the fourth quarter.
+California State Teachers Retirement System now owns 69,602 shares of the company’s stock valued at $3,567,000 after acquiring an additional 1,534 shares in the last quarter.
+98.45% of the stock is owned by institutional investors and hedge funds.

 Kontoor Brands, Inc engages in the design, manufacture, sourcing, marketing, and distribution of a portfolio of brands.
 It operates through the Wrangler and Lee segment.
 The company was founded on November 18, 2018 and is headquartered in Greensboro, NC.